Publishing is more than writing a paper…

 Can I follow this course in my own time?

 Yes, you can!
 After enrolling in the course, a lesson will be published each week.
 You can decide for yourself when you would like to follow the lessons.
 Lessons consist of videos, templates and assignments.
 Make sure to schedule a couple of hours per lesson.

 How to Publish is a full e-course and designed to be followed on your own.
 I believe this suits the schedule of most busy researchers the best.
 Feel free to email me your question during the course and please let me know if you need any additional individual guidance from me.
 I am more than happy to help you!

 Do I need to be a PhD researcher?

 No!
 This course is developed for all researchers who would like to submit their first paper to an academic journal.

 Yes!
 You will get an official invoice that you can use to reimburse the course costs (if possible) at your institute.

 You can access all the content for up to one year after your enrollment.
 If needed, you can renew your enrollment after one year.
 No worries, this will not be done automatically.

 You can contact me on firstname.lastname@example.org and I will be happy to answer your question!

 Not satisfied with the course?
 I offer a 15-day money-back guarantee.
-Please contact me on firstname.lastname@example.org and I make sure that you will get your investment back.
+Please get in touch with me at email@example.com and I will ensure you get your investment back.